puzzmo-com/blog.puzzmo.com/content/posts/2024/07/24/groups-to-clubs/index.md

 - There is a big "Set up your leaderboard" button to get started with the new club leaderboards, which we'll go into further

-- Inter-group competitive aspects of Puzzmo, based on scores in games, are below
+- Inter-club competitive aspects of Puzzmo, based on the top daily score in games from your club members, are still around below

 ### Club Leaderboards